Project: Kirknewton Solar and BESS Farm

 First Public Exhibition.
 Ongoing community engagement and consultation as the proposed project progresses towards planning approval.

-Second Public Exhibition date 25 September at 4pm.
-The online presentation is being held on 29 September at 6:30pm.
+Second Public Exhibition date 25 September.
+The online presentation was held on 29 September.

 Grid connection date